den0un/CsgoReportBot/README.md

 # How it works

-<p> basically the script login to steam and make the report operation all of that using requests library.</p>
+<p> basically the script logins to steam and make the report operation all of that using requests library.</p>

 ### -1 Login to steam